GUIDELINES FOR GAMES:

 - Non-editable PowerPoint file (many youth workers use PowerPoint to run their games, please include a PowerPoint version of each game you create.) structured as such: title slide, instruction slide, question, answer, question, answer, etc.

-- Preview slides: The thumbnail version of the title slide plus two question and answer sets that best preview your game and one or two additional question slides (this will entice a potential customer to purchase your game to find the answers!)
+- Preview slides: The title slide, your instructions slide, and two question and answer sets that best preview your game and one or two additional question slides (this will entice a potential customer to purchase your game to find the answers!)
+The size of preview images should be smaller than your resource files, at the size indicated below.

 Dimension: 1920px by 1080px